 The new 2015 1 oz American Gold Eagle Coins are set to feature the same design that has been used since the coins were first struck in 1986.
 Like previous coins, the 2015 1 oz American Gold Eagle will be minted in 1 troy ounce of 22k pure gold and will have a $50 USD face value.
 These coins are available in Uncirculated condition.

-- Contains 1 troy ounce of actual gold content.
+- Contains 1 Troy oz of actual gold content.

 - Protect your investment with 32mm Direct Fit Air-Tite Capsules or 33mm Air-Tite Coin Tubes, which hold 20 coins.